Skip to content

 Manchester Regiment Archives

 If an Officer was killed, he would usually be mentioned by name in the War Diary or in some of the Battalion histories.
 It is therefore important to know which Battalion your ancestor served with, as the Battalions did not fight together.
 Men and NCOs would not usually be mentioned by name.
-However, if we have the War Diary or history for that Battalion, we can give you information on where he was killed.
+However, if we have the War Diary or history for that Battalion, we can give you information on where they served and what happened on the day he was killed.
 The War Diaries should otherwise be held at the National Archives.

 2. He Survived the War